-Are you wondering which Cape Cod towns would be best for your upcoming vacation?
+Are you wondering which Cape Cod town would be best for your upcoming vacation?
 Believe me, you're not alone!
-Lots of first-time visitors struggle with the "where to stay?" question.
+Lots of first-time visitors ask: "Where should I stay on Cape Cod?"

 Not to worry, though.
 With a little help from yours truly, you'll find your perfect Cape Cod vacation spot in no time flat!

 First, let's get you oriented to which towns are where.

 Click any town name on the map for a detailed town profile.

 Are you looking for a Colonial seaside town with tree-shaded streets, a laid-back pace, and history around every corner?